nus-cs3281/2020/students/anubh-v/observations.md

 ### My Contributions

 I added 2 new checks to Pylint, and a new command to the Pylint CLI tool.
-These contributions will be part of Pylint version 2.5
+These contributions will be part of Pylint version 2.5.

 Links to PRs:
 - [Added a new check that detects incorrect usages of Python's `assert` statement](https://github.com/PyCQA/pylint/pull/3346)
-- [Added a new check that typechecks the arguments of a `isinstance` function application](https://github.com/PyCQA/pylint/pull/3404)
+- [Added a new check that typechecks the arguments of an `isinstance` function application](https://github.com/PyCQA/pylint/pull/3404)
-- [Added a command that lists all extensions available in the Pylint CLI tool](https://github.com/PyCQA/pylint/pull/3366) - Note: the project maintainer merged my branch **locally** (as compared with merging via GitHub).
-Hence, the PR has been closed.
+- [Added a command that lists all extensions available in the Pylint CLI tool](https://github.com/PyCQA/pylint/pull/3366) - Note: the project maintainer merged my branch **from the CLI** (as compared with merging via GitHub).
+Hence, the PR has been closed though the contribution was merged.
   [**Here is the commit**](https://github.com/PyCQA/pylint/commit/d3409000808faf3198597aa638c9c60e041a421a) showing my merged contribution.

 For Checkstyle, I wrote documentation to illustrate the usage of a check.